Mrs. Space Cadet: Social media career

 Azar started running a few months after giving birth to her third child.
 Her first goal was to run for 30 days.
 Her goal later increased to running a marathon within a year.
 She started documenting her runs online soon after starting running; she started on YouTube and later moved to TikTok in order to find a community for her to fit into.
 She made videos because she couldn't find any 'realistic running' videos online.
 On her social media, she invited her followers to join her, a "slightly overweight person who drinks too much beer" and "an expert struggle runner", as she trained for a marathon.
 She quickly became popular, and her first video has over 1 million views as of November 2021.
 She has 696,300 followers and 26 million likes on TikTok as of November 2021.

 Through her popularity, she has managed to raise more than US$76,000 to the Michael J. Fox Foundation as of November 2021.
-She hopes to eventually raise US$100,000.
+She hoped to eventually raise US$100,000.

 Running career

 Azar ran the 2021 New York City Marathon.
 She completed the course in 6 hours and 8 minutes.
 She decided to run in a marathon after seeing the 2021 New Jersey Marathon cancelled in August 2021.
+In 2022 she ran the Chicago Marathon.